jimdigriz/mt5311/README.md

 ### Sample Data

-Two sets of sample data is provided that shows the output of using the "Dump SOC" button available in DSLmonitor.
-The `dump-soc.v1234.txt.gz` is the saved output of this process whilst `dump-soc.v1234.pcap.gz` is a packet capture during running it; [`register.map`](./register.map) is a listing of the register addresses and their purpose manually derived from these samples.
+Included are several PCAPs capturing interactions with the SFP using DSLmonitor:

- * output of using the "Dump SOC" button available in DSLmonitor:
+ * output of using the "Dump SOC" button available in DSLmonitor ([`register.map`](./register.map) is a listing of the register addresses and their purpose manually derived from these samples):
      * version 8463:
          * files:
              * [`dump-soc.v8463.txt.gz`](./samples/dump-soc.v8463.txt.gz)